damianhakert/damianhakert.github.io/source/_posts/2014-12-22-gitlab-7-6-and-ci-5-3-released.markdown

 ---
 layout: post
-title: "GitLab 7.6 and GitLab CI 5.3 released with MAIN_CE_FEATURE and MAIN_EE_FEATURE"
+title: "GitLab 7.6 and GitLab CI 5.3 released with Audit log, Rebasing and more authentication options"
 date: 2014-12-22
 comments: true
 categories: